KeLab2018/Deconvoluted_HIV_EWAS/README.md

-wf.sh is a commands workflow of this project
+wf.sh is a commands workflow of this project.

 The running software environment (modules) is provided by Yale University HPC management team.